devunt/purple-line/LINE_PROTOCOL.md

 If using a keep-alive connection (and you should be), headers from the first request can be persisted.
 Headers in following requests temporarily override the persisted value.
 A mystery header called X-LS apparently has something to do with this.
-If you want to persist headers, you must remember and X-LS header value the server sends you and send it back in the next request.
+If you want to persist headers, you must remember the X-LS header value the server sends you and send it back in the next request.
 The values seem to be integers.
 (Could LS be short for "Line Session"?)

 Using persistent headers it's possible to send each request with just two headers - X-LS and